While Drunk Elephant might get your attention with its bright packaging and funky name, it’s what’s inside that has transformed this high-end brand.

 The main difference is that Acure Radically Rejuvenating Whipped Night Cream contains antioxidants like vitamin C, ferulic acid, and turmeric.
 At the same time, Protini is mainly comprised of amino acids.

 d’Alba Piedmont Peptide No-Sebum Repair Cream

-“I did a side by side comparison of DE Protini and d’Alba Peptide No-Serum and d’Alba wins hands down for me,” one reviewer wrote.
+“I did a side-by-side comparison of DE Protini, and d’Alba Peptide No-Serum and d’Alba wins hands down for me,” one reviewer wrote.
 “It is less expensive for the same amount of product but looks so bougie on my counter.
 The texture is beyond compare…I feel hydrated and moisturized without feeling weighed down.”

 Dupes for Drunk Elephant Virgin Marula Luxury Facial Oil

-While Drunk Elephant’s version of marula oil is undoubtedly nice, it’s also expensive for oil—and you can find quite a few similar oils for much less that are all made with pure marula and extracted using the cold-press method, including:
+While Drunk Elephant’s version of marula oil is undoubtedly lovely, it’s also expensive for oil—and you can find quite a few similar oils for much less that are all made with pure marula and extracted using the cold-press method, including: